BioplatformsAustralia/bpaotu/README.md

 BPA-OTU is a web-based portal into Operational Taxonomic Unit (OTU) data, developed to access data from the Australian Microbiome.

+## System overview

+* The backend is implemented in [Django](https://www.djangoproject.com/), using mostly [SQLAlchemy](https://www.sqlalchemy.org/) for database access.
+* The frontend is implemented in [React](https://reactjs.org/) and [Leaflet](https://leafletjs.com/).
+It has its own webserver, separate from Django, which serves the React assets and also proxies requests from the user interface through to Django.
+* For development, Django runs in a Docker container, while the frontend webserver is started from a shell prompt outside of the container.
+* For production, both Django and the frontend webserver run in a Docker container
+* Deployment into production from github is performed by [CircleCI](https://circleci.com/)

 ## Quick Setup

 * [Install docker and compose](https://docs.docker.com/compose/install/)